-The junction temperature should never exceed the absolute maximum junction temperature $T{J(MAX)}$, listed under Absolute Maximum Ratings, to avoid permanent damage to the device.
-The maximum allowable power dissipation depends on the thermal resistance of the IC package, the PCB layout, the rate of surrounding airflow, and the difference between the junction and ambient temperatures.
-The maximum power dissipation can be calculated using the following formula :
+For continuous operation, do not exceed absolute maximum junction temperature.
+The maximum power dissipation depends on the thermal resistance of the IC package, PCB layout, rate of surrounding airflow, and difference between junction and ambient temperature.
+The maximum power dissipation can be calculated by the following formula: